davidliuk/blog/src/apply/test/TOEFL/SPEAKING/独立题/README.md

 ### 参观展馆

 When I was in high school, my favorite subject was painting.
-Our painting teacher Fancy often took us to the art museums to watch some exhibitions of the world' s famous artists.
+Our painting teacher Fancy often took us to the art museums to watch some exhibitions of the world's famous artists.
 During the process, I learned about the background knowledge and information, it really stimulated my interest in art.

 When I was in high school, my favorite subject was painting.
 Our painting teacher often took us to the art galleries or museums to watch some art exhibitions.
 I learned a lot of background knowledge and skills about painting pictures, such as how to use the brush, how to structure the picture, and how to match different colors.

-Every time when I visit a new city, I go to the local museums to watch some exhibitions about the city' s cultures and history.
+Every time when I visit a new city, I go to the local museums to watch some exhibitions about the city's cultures and history.
 During the process, I often take photos of what I have seen in the exhibition.
 Then when I go back home, I can check these photos whenever I want, they can remind me of the trip.

 After high school, I went to a new city for university study.
 At first, I knew nothing about this city.
 Then I spent a lot of time learning the history of it.
 For example.
 I often go to the city history museums to watch some exhibitions about local cultures and custom.
 It really helps me to have a better understanding of the city I live in.
 In turn, it makes me more comfortable to live in this city.

 Every time when travel to a new place, I visit a lot of scenic spots and landmarks.
 During the process, I often take photos of what I have seen in the trip.
 Then when I go back home I can check these photos whenever I want, they can remind me of the trip.

+- 激发兴趣
+- 珍贵回忆
+- 理解城市

 ### 广泛交友